 Betsy divides her time equally between India and the US, making her home in both Delhi, India, and Pennsylvania, United States.

-Geeta leads programmatic aspects of a pilot project which assists women with developmental disability who have been abandoned in institutions to reestablish themselves as valued and contributing members of their communities.
+Geeta leads programmatic aspects of a pilot project which assists women with developmental disability who have been abandoned in institutions to re-establish themselves as valued and contributing members of their communities, as well as heads up a highly successful program to re-unify institutionalized people with disabilities with their families.

 She has been involved in conducting training on inclusion and integration of people with disabilities with many organizations in various parts of the country and abroad.
 Her early years involved working in a mainstream school helping include those with disabilities in the mainstream classrooms.
 Currently, she works closely with families and individuals with disability in empowering and equipping them with knowledge, skills, and attitudes that help them to integrate in society as contributing citizens.